"dashing… dazzled like sheet-lightning"

 Joe co-leads the crossover jazz quartet BM4 (BurgstallerMartignon4), a New York City-based crossover group that features Grammy and Oscar-nominated musicians.
 Their first recording Mozart’s Blue Dreams & Other Crossover Fantasies debuted directly into the Top50 JazzRadio charts and continues to receive rave reviews (“Ethereal moments of true beauty and genius… hip and approachable.” – AllAboutJazz.com; “Stunning!” – JazzNotes).
 BM4 records for Summit Records (North America) and CARE Music Group (Europe).
 Their latest release, Bach’s Secret Drawer & More Crossover Fantasies was released in April 2011, and charted for several months on the Roots Radio Report (under Paul Simon, but right above the Beastie Boys).

-Joe was a child prodigy, beginning the cornet at age six.
+Joe was a child prodigy, beginning the cornet between at age five.
 By age twelve he was improvising jazz and soloing with area bands and jazz clubs, and by fifteen was the youngest professional in the Virginia Opera Orchestra.
-He received both his Bachelor's and Master's Degrees from Arizona State University (studying with Regents' Professor David Hickman).
+He received both his Bachelor's and Master's Degrees from Arizona State University (studying with Regents’ Professor David Hickman).
 Other teachers and mentors include Anthony Plog, Stephen Carlson, Jonathan Greenburg, Gary Gompers and David Fedderly.
 Joe was awarded Arizona State University's Inaugural "Distinguished Alumnus Award", and the Inaugural "Outstanding Alumnus Award" from Eastern Music Festival.

 Joe Burgstaller is a Yamaha Performing Artist.